-America’s most successful Brazilian music radio show made its commerical radio debut 29 years ago, on July 25th, 1992.
+America’s most successful Brazilian music radio show made its commercial radio debut 30 years ago, on July 25th, 1992.

 The Sounds of Brazil and WNUA 95.5: For Chicago’s Smooth Jazz fans, WNUA grew to become a defining moment in our musical lives, and when the station signed on back in the summer of 1987, I became a fan, too.